cantaloupe-project/cantaloupe/README.md

 ### Command line

+* `cp cantaloupe.properties.sample cantaloupe.properties` then edit cantaloupe.properties per your needs.
-* `mvn clean compile exec:java -Dcantaloupe.config=...` will build and run the project using the embedded web server listening on the port(s) specified in `cantaloupe.properties`.
+* `mvn clean compile exec:java -Dcantaloupe.config=cantaloupe.properties` will build and run the project using the embedded web server listening on the port(s) specified in `cantaloupe.properties`.
 * `mvn clean package -DskipTests` will build a release JAR in the `target`